 For differential transmitters, the PLL can drive the differential transmitter channels in its own I/O bank and adjacent I/O banks.
 However, the PLL cannot drive the channels in a non-adjacent I/O bank.

-The I/O bank PLL can drive the differential transmitter channels in an adjacent I/O bank only in a wide LVDS SERDES Intel® FPGA IP transmitter interface that spans multiple I/O banks, where:
+- The interface is a wide LVDS SERDES Intel® FPGA IP transmitter interface that spans multiple I/O banks

 - With tx_outclock enabled—the transmitter has more than 22 channels

 - With tx_outclock disabled—the transmitter has more than 23 channels